How to Improve Accessibility in a Care Home

 Entrances and Exits

-Accessible entrances and exits are crucial.
+Accessible entrances and exits are essential.

 • Install ramps alongside stairs.